ElliottAYoung/wriggler/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/wriggler.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+On top of that, please contribute.
+I built this for a very specific reason, but I would very much like to see it become something bigger, so if you can assist with that please do!

 ## License